MerhuBerahu/Python3-DnD5e-CharacterCreator-/README.md

 # Python3 DnD5e Character Creator Game Engine

-A Character Creator for Dungeons and Dragons fifth edition, written in Python 3
+A Character Creator for Dungeons and Dragons fifth edition, written in Python 3.
+Races, Classes etc are all read in from easily read JSON files, kaing the whole thing extensible, alowing users to easily add in their own races and so on

 ## Getting Started